afe-oliveira/raster-forge/docs/index.rst

 .. rst-class:: lead

-   Raster manipulation library and GUI for python.
+   Raster Manipulation Library and GUI for python.

 ----

+Raster Forge is a Python library with an intuitive graphical user interface (GUI), designed for raster data manipulation.

 .. toctree::
+   :hidden:
    :maxdepth: 2

    library/index